whyour/node-sqlite3/README.md

 Mainly used for my another project - Uptime Kuma

-- SQLite update to 3.36.0
+Although the main node-sqlite3 got updated, but there is still no arm pre-built.

-- ARM pre-built
+- Support armv7 / arm64 pre-built
-- Fix npm security problem
+- Support Alpine (musl) pre-built

 PS: No electron supports